LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/spring-integration-tests/README.md

 1. Fork this repo: [Car Integration Tests](https://gitlab.com/LaunchCodeTraining/car-integration-test-starter)
 2. Open project in Intellij by opening gradle.build file as a project

+## What we will do
+1. Add an integration test for going to the url `/car`
+2. Add an integartion test for going to the url `/car/:id`
+3. Implement the route /car/:id (make the tests green)

 ## Spring Integration Test Utilities
 ###Class-level Configuration
 Annotation | What it does